DBOYttt/ModBuilder-Architect/README.md

 - Detects and groups related textures (top, side, bottom faces)
 - Handles namespaced textures from mods
 - Preserves texture organization by mod

+## ⚠️ Known Issues

+### Entity Support (In Development)
+The entity/mob rendering feature is still under active development and has known issues:
+- Some entity models may not display correctly
+- Texture mapping issues on certain mobs (e.g., wing textures, complex models)
+- Some entities use fallback/placeholder models
+- Large entities like Ender Dragon and Wither may have visual artifacts

+This feature is experimental and improvements are ongoing.

 ## Controls